 - Screening for depression and anxiety

 - Screening for obstructive sleep apnea

-- Clomiphene (Clomid).
+- Clomiphene.
 This oral anti-estrogen medication is taken during the first part of your menstrual cycle.

 - Letrozole (Femara).
 This breast cancer treatment can work to stimulate the ovaries.

-- Metformin (Glucophage, Fortamet, others).
-This oral medication for type 2 diabetes improves insulin resistance and lowers insulin levels.
-If you don't become pregnant using clomiphene, your doctor might recommend adding metformin.
-If you have prediabetes, metformin can also slow the progression to type 2 diabetes and help with weight loss.
+- Metformin.
+This medicine for type 2 diabetes that you take by mouth improves insulin resistance and lowers insulin levels.
+If you don't become pregnant using clomiphene, your provider might recommend adding metformin to help you ovulate.
+If you have prediabetes, metformin can slow the progression to type 2 diabetes and help with weight loss.